Worst-case Nonlinear Regression with Error Bounds: Numerical examples

 where we used the saturation function $\sat$ as in~\eqref{eq:sat-hard} with $\zmin=-1$, $\zmax=1$, and defined $\hat\delta(x;\beta)$ from~\eqref{eq:delta-pwa} as $\hat\delta(x;\beta) = \max\left(1-\beta \max\left(H_0x-K_0,0\right),0\right)$, with $H_0,K_0$ as in~\eqref{eq:CR0} and $\beta$ is a trainable parameter.

 We initialize Algorithm~\ref{algo:max_error_fit} with $N_0=20$ samples for $M=30$ active-learning iterations.
 Each sample is generated by solving the associated QP problem using the solver~\cite{ABA22b}.
-The CPU time is $31.2$~s, with an extra $9.25$~s to compute an asymmetric input-dependent confidence interval as described in Section~\ref{sec:asymm-const}, with bound functions $\NN(x;\psi)$ also in $\FF$ and regularization $\rho_\psi(\psi)=10^{-4}\|\psi\|^2$.
+The total CPU time is $158.0$\,s ($147.2$\,s for training, $10.4$\,s for global optimization, $7.6$\,s to compute the asymmetric input-dependent confidence interval), with bound functions $\NN(x;\psi)$ also in $\FF$.
 The obtained results are shown in Figure~\ref{fig:mpqp-1}.
-Note that, as shown in the bottom-right plot of Figure~\ref{fig:mpqp-1}, the approximation error is almost zero in the region where no constraints of the mpQP are active, as expected.
+Note that, as shown in the bottom-right plot of Figure~\ref{fig:mpqp-1}, the approximation error is close to zero in the region where no constraints of the mpQP are active, as expected.